richfaces/richfaces-qa/showcase-ftest/README.markdown

 - `whichSettingsForContainer` - when this is set, the configuration for container with qualifier whichSettingsForContainer will be launched, different qualifiers can be set in arquillian.xml

+- flags `tomcat6Zip` and `tomcat7Zip` are mandatory in case you want to test on Tomcat 6 or 7 respectively, the path should point to the Tomcat distribution zip file, versions of Tomcat distributions are defined in the parent pom.xml

 Notes:
 ======